waleed-javed/ML-Engineer-Path/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This Repo Contains Jupyter notebooks for DataScience Projects.
+This Repo Contains Jupyter notebooks, Code Files, Practice Assignments for ML Projects.

 ### Built Via